neuroailab/physopt-physics-benchmarking/README.md

 - `get_readout_dataloader`: Takes as input params a list of `datapaths`.
 Returns the dataloader object that can be iterated over for batches of data
 - `extract_feat_step`: Takes as input a batch of data, and outputs a dict with `input_states`, `observed_states`, `simulated_states`, `labels`, and `stimulus_name`

-A simple logistic regression readout model is provided, but a different `ReadoutObjective` can be used by inheriting from `ReadoutObjectiveBase` and implementing:
+A simple logistic regression readout model is provided in [Physion](https://github.com/neuroailab/physion/blob/master/physion/objective/objective.py), but a different `ReadoutObjective` can be used by inheriting from `ReadoutObjectiveBase` and implementing:
 - `get_readout_model`: Returns a model object that has the following methods: `fit`, `predict`, and `predict_proba`.

 The `PretrainingObjective` and `ExtractionObjective` both also inherit from `PhysOptModel`, which requires implementing: